Endometriosis Diagnosis

 Laparoscopy allows the visualization of the abdomen and pelvic cavity through an instrument known as the laparoscope.
 Performed under general anesthesia, the laparoscope is inserted through small incisions made in the abdominal and pelvic cavity.
 The surgeon then sutures these back together after surgery.
 The goal of this technique is to make small incisions in order to ensure minimal invasion.
 This method allows your surgeon to inspect the abdominal and pelvic regions (and beyond, as needed) to diagnose and subsequently remove endometrial lesions, utilizing his or her surgical modality and tool of choice like a laser or excision clippers.

-Why is diagnosing endometriosis difficult?
+Why is endometriosis diagnosing difficult?

 How is endometriosis formally diagnosed?